frictionlessdata/datapackage/fiscal-data-package--spending/README.md

 ## Introduction

 This document contains a _ColumnType_ taxonomy to be used for publishing spending data files.
-It should be used in conjuction with the budget taxonomy, as it contains some common _ColumnTypes_ as well.
+It should be used in conjunction with the budget taxonomy, as it contains some common _ColumnTypes_ as well.

 The _ColumnTypes_ contained in this taxonomy contain:
 - Transactions Identifiers
-- Details about admimistrators, procurers, suppliers and recipients
+- Details about administrators, procurers, suppliers and recipients
 - Some Geographic related types (esp. for addresses)

 ## References